zz-studios/vue-router-prop-injector-archive/readme.md

 # How it works

 The Vue Router Prop Injector works is fairly simple.
-It adds or replaces props in your Vue Router that match the route name and router view name that you specify in your content object.
+It adds or replaces props in your Vue Router that match the route name, router view name and prop name that you specify in your content object.

 So if you have a component named "MainView" and it has a prop named 'title':